gorda/istio.io/content/en/docs/examples/bookinfo/index.md

     $ export GATEWAY_URL=$INGRESS_HOST:$INGRESS_PORT
     {{< /text >}}

-## Confirm the app is accessible from outside the cluster
+## Confirm the app is accessible from outside the cluster{#confirm-the-app-is-accessible-from-outside-the-cluster}

 To confirm that the Bookinfo application is accessible from outside the cluster, run the following `curl` command: